I’m dedicating this One Pot Meal to all the other people out there who a) love Mexican food b) love flavour explosions; and c) hate washing up

 - Rub Chicken: Place 2 tbsp of the Mexican Spice Mix in a small bowl with 1 tbsp olive oil and lime juice.
 Mix to combine.
 Use your hands to slather the Mexican Spice Mix all over each piece of chicken.

-- Heat 1 tbsp olive oil in a deep skillet (or heavy based fry pan) over medium high heat.
-Place 3 pieces of chicken in the skillet, skin side down.
-Cook for 2 minutes or until well browned, then turn and cook the other side for 1½ minutes until browned.
-Remove chicken from the skillet onto a plate.
-Repeat with remaining pieces of chicken.
+- Heat 1 tbsp olive oil in a deep skillet over medium high heat.
+Cook chicken in batches for 2 minutes or until browned, then cook the other side for 1½ minutes.
+Remove chicken onto a plate.

 - In the same skillet, still over medium high heat, add the onion, garlic and capsicum (bell peppers).
 Sauté for 2 to 3 minutes until the onion and capsicum start to brown.
 These will get covered in the brown bits stuck to the fry pan from searing the chicken (adds flavour and colour to the rice).